ValveSoftware/steam-runtime/doc/possible-designs.md

 The container runtime can be any source of shared libraries with a suitable balance between being up-to-date and being long-term-stable.
-The "Steam Linux Runtime - soldier" compatibility tool uses container runtime libraries from Steam Runtime 2 (soldier), based on Debian 10 (2019).
+The "Steam Linux Runtime 2.0 (soldier)" compatibility tool uses container runtime libraries from Steam Runtime 2 (soldier), based on Debian 10 (2019).
-The "Steam Linux Runtime - sniper" compatibility tool uses container runtime libraries from Steam Runtime 3 (sniper), based on Debian 11 (2021).
+The "Steam Linux Runtime 3.0 (sniper)" compatibility tool uses container runtime libraries from Steam Runtime 3 (sniper), based on Debian 11 (2021).

 Entirely solves: